Harness the Power of AR to Put Your Furniture Into Customers’ Hands

 And brands are catching on, but not as fast as people would like.
 Even though the majority of people expect brands to offer AR, only about a third of retail companies currently do.

 People want AR not because it’s a cool fad.
 Augmented reality brings genuine value to customers’ lives by making it even easier to try products before buying.
+This is especially true for larger products — making furniture AR a smart option.

 Bridging the Imagination Gap